monsoonmaelstrom/book2/book2.md

 I wish I had someone to talk to.
 But no one can come to me and I can’t go to anyone else.
 That leaves Amelia, who I don’t fully trust, and Henry, who I like well enough, but this definitely isn’t the kind of thing I want to discuss with him.

 It’s too late to do anything about it.
 Literally.
 Metaphorically.
 But still.
 I wish I’d *known*.
 Finally, I give up on the pacing.
 It’s not helping anyway.
 I lie down on the roof and stare up at the stars.
 I think Liam realized it on the bridge.
-Or realized *something* at least.
+Or realized *something*, at least.
 But I was too busy being annoyed that I botched it to notice at first, and then too distracted by him to realize it after that.
 Damn.

 I’m not sure how much time has gone by.
-I’ve lost track, but I think I’ve been lying on the roof for a few hours at least trying to reconcile the fact that the magic tying me to Liam is so much deeper than I realized.
+I’ve lost track, but I think I’ve been lying on the roof for a few hours, at least, trying to reconcile the fact that the magic tying me to Liam is so much deeper than I realized.
 It doesn’t just bind our lives and deaths to one another, it’s… more.
 I don’t even know how much more.
 I feel like I should have been given a manual.
 Some kind of instructions.
 I have a strong feeling this may not be normal, but my mother is the one person who is liable to know, and she probably wouldn’t give me a straight answer even if I could ask her.

 The only reason I’m sober is the tremendous lack of any kind of alcohol on this campus, which I’m beginning to view as a serious problem.
 Unfortunately, tonight is not the night to rectify it.

 Eventually, I give up and make my way back to Liam’s room.
 He’s still gone, so I crawl into bed alone and try to force myself to fall asleep.
-Apparently I’m successful because I’m woken by the bed sinking and Liam wrapping an arm around me.
+Apparently, I’m successful because I’m woken by the bed sinking and Liam wrapping an arm around me.

 I nestle myself into his embrace.
-“You knew on the bridge,” I say groggily.
+“You knew on the bridge,” I accuse groggily.

 “I felt something, but I didn’t know.
 Not really.”